VnssHks/New_Portfolio-/README.md

-# [Your Name]'s Portfolio
+# Vanessa's Portfolio

 Welcome to my portfolio!
-This website serves as a showcase of my work and skills in [mention your field or expertise].
+This website serves as a showcase of my work and skills in Cartography and GIS.
 Feel free to explore and get in touch if you have any questions or projects you'd like to discuss.

 ## Features

-- **Project Showcase:** Browse through my recent projects and see examples of my work in [mention specific skills or technologies].
+- **Project Showcase:** Browse through my recent projects and see examples of my work.
 - **Code Availability:** The code for this portfolio website is available on GitHub.
 Feel free to fork or contribute to it.
 - **Contact Me:** I'm open to new projects and collaborations.
-You can reach me via [insert contact information].
+You can reach me via GitHub or Linkedin.

 ## Getting Started